-Let’s talk about my simple 13 step plan to increase website traffic free.
-I’m sharing this method with you to help you get traffic to your website for free using search engine optimization (SEO).
+Let’s talk about my simple 13 step plan to increase website traffic for free.
+I’m sharing this method with you to help you get traffic to your website by learning how to SEO like a pro.

 Understanding and implementing SEO will not guarantee you instant website traffic, but it will give you stable free website traffic that will grow as time progresses.